Sobach/smapy/docs/vkontakte_token.md

 ## Using token

-After enetering and storing token in KeyChain it can be used to gather data through [[VKontakte connector]]:
+After enetering and storing token in KeyChain it can be used to gather data through [VKontakte connector](/smapy/docs/vkontakte_connector/):

 ```python
 >>> from smapy.network_connectors.addons import KeyChain